Fios-Quest/YouTube-Scripts/src/space/builder.md

 This doesn't matter to our Fluent Interface in Rust so long as you're using the Builder in a context where you can bubble the Error.

+### lite 4

 Our finalizer method is called "build" and simply checks to see if all the Optional parameters have been set.

 If we missed any values we'll return an appropriate error or if everything is ok, we'll return the built User type.

 Here's an example of where the User will be successfully built.

-### lite 4
+### lite 5

-Here's an example where we'll get an error.
+And, here's an example where we'll get an error.

 The biggest pro of this pattern is its really easy to understand at a glance and pretty easy to maintain.

-The biggest con though is that we should know, at compile time, that that second builder was never going to succeed.
+The biggest con though is that we should know, at compile time, that that second usage was never going to succeed.

 Typestate Builder
 -----------------